queueit/KnownUser.V3.ASPNET/README.md

 1. Manually download the configuration file from Queue-it Go self-service portal, save it on your application server and load it from local disk
 2. Use an internal gateway server to download the configuration file and save to application server
 3. Specify the configuration in code without using the Trigger/Action paradigm.
-In this case it is important *only to queue-up page requests* and not requests for resources or AJAX calls.
+In this case it is important *only to queue-up page requests* and not requests for resources.
-This can be done by adding custom filtering logic to Global.asax
+This can be done by

+   - Adding custom filtering logic to Global.asax

-**or** if using asp.net mvc by adding it as an ActionFilter on the page controllers
+   - **or** if using asp.net mvc by adding it as an ActionFilter on the page controllers

-**or** if using aspx webforms then in the Master Page's Init() method
+   - **or** if using aspx webforms then in the Master Page's Init() method

-**or** with a proper filtering on the Global.asax Application_BeginRequest().
+   - **or** with a proper filtering on the Global.asax Application_BeginRequest().

 The following is an example of how to specify the configuration in code: